zsfelber/nodejs-browscap/README.md

 npm run test
 ```

 Now, you are able to review speed data and memory consumption.
 (Open Task Manager or System Monitor / run 'top' in a linux shell).
-It is about 1 Gbytes currently.
+It is about 1 Gbyte currently.

 # Uninitializging